 If you are a traditionalist, there are plenty of drums out there that offer that bit extra to the table.
 Whether it’s upping the size of the drum so it becomes more of a feature piece or playing with the interior colouring of the lampshade so it’s just as funky when you look up at it from above as it is when you look at it from a distance, there are plenty of modern lampshades out there that serve more than just a purpose.

-Our list of the best modern lampshades ventures towards alternative retailers, including Not On The High Street, and Etsy, which are platforms where independent designers can get their products out there on the market.
+Our list of the best modern lampshades ventures towards alternative retailers, including Not On The High Street (opens in new tab), and Etsy (opens in new tab), which are platforms where independent designers can get their products out there on the market.
 Products on these platforms are often quirky and modernist in their design, and are definitely the place to go if you’re looking for something that bit different.
 If design quality is a serious consideration for you, then luxe design houses such as Tom Dixon and Tom Raffield will offer pieces that really stand out in terms of design and quality.
 But, don't worry, we feature some modern lampshades from familiar faces too in our round-up of the best modern lampshades.

 This incredibly modern lampshade looks like molten glass, giving it a completely unique shape.
 It’s also entirely unique in its colouring too, which should draw the eye of your guests, especially when the light from the bulb shines through.
 It’s the perfect statement piece for modern homes, and available in copper, gold and silver, can be matched with a range of interior styles.
 This modern lampshade is part of a wider collection from Tom Dixon, with various orb sizes available, giving you the option to create a theme or feature within your lounge or open spaces.